Why You Should Spend Time Setting Up Your Social Media Profiles Properly

 The first thing people see when they discover your page on social media is your profile.
 That's why you need to make it memorable.

-Here are a list of 12 points to make your profile stand-out from the crowd.
+Here is a list of 12 points to make your profile stand-out from the crowd:

 1. Look at the profiles of other people in your niche, and learn from them.